Juudini/Juudini/README.md

 </p>

 <p align="left">
-    <i>... and I’m a software engineer based in Mendoza, Argentina, specializing in crafting backend solutions that power the web experiences you enjoy.<br><br>
+    <i>... and I’m a software engineer born in Mendoza, Argentina, specializing in crafting backend solutions that power the web experiences you enjoy.<br><br>
         My passion for technology started in high school, which led me to begin my coding journey right away.
 My academic background is self-taught, with skills honed through freelance work in backend and full-stack development.
 I continuously enhance my expertise through personal projects, staying current with the latest technologies...<br><br>
         I'm an empathetic and enthusiastic person who loves challenges and is always eager to learn something new.
 I take ownership of the projects I work on, ensuring the results are the best they can be.<br><br>
     </i><br>
 </p>

 <details open>